davidtwco/rfcs/text/0000-build-std/1-background.md

 Cargo and rustc support custom targets, defined in JSON files according to an unstable schema defined in the compiler.
 On nightly, users can dump the target-spec-json for an existing target using `--print target-spec-json`.
-This JSON can be saved in a file, tweaked and used as the argument to `--target` even on stable toolchains, though the JSON format is unstable.
-Custom targets do not have a pre-built standard library and so must use `-Zbuild-std`.
+This JSON can be saved in a file, tweaked and used as the argument to `--target`.
+It is unintentional but custom target specifications can be used with `--target` even on stable toolchains ([rust#71009] proposes destabilising this behaviour).
+However, as custom targets do not have a pre-built standard library and so must use `-Zbuild-std`, their use is relegated to nightly toolchains in practice.
 Custom targets may have `restricted_std` set depending on their `cfg` configuration options.

 ## Prelude
 [background-prelude]: #prelude